superfly/docs/rails/getting-started/existing.html.md

 fly secrets set RAILS_MASTER_KEY=$(cat config/master.key)
 ```

+Non bash, non WSL2, Windows developers need to replace the value after the =
+sign with the contents of `config\master.key`.

-You can verify that your credentials are encoded using your current `config/master.key` using:
+You can verify that your credentials are encoded using your current master key using:

 ```cmd
 bin/rails credentials:show